 We would also encourage you, as part of your update, to include up to three things your character is investigating or really wants to find out.
 It helps us to write a game if we know what mysteries your characters are interested in exploring

-Player Registration: Registrations open July 3rd.
-Returning players have until August 3rd to purchase their ticket.
+Player Registration: Registrations open January 26th.
+Returning players have until end of February 26th to purchase their ticket.

 Musketeers: All for One took place in early April, 1625.